Physics-50/Module-2/docs/week1.md

 **Please go to the second sheet in your assigned Google Sheet.
 Week 1: Part 2 (Careful Data) which includes a template for the second half of this week's lab.**

-Armed with a clear idea of which factors you need to carefully control (to reduce systematic error) and reset between trials (to randomize remaining error) -- you are ready for the careful determination of $$d$$ that should take the bulk of your time in lab this week.
+Armed with a clear idea of which factors you need to carefully control (to reduce systematic error) and reset between trials (to randomize remaining error)... you are ready for the careful determination of $$d$$ that should take the bulk of your time in lab this week.

 **For each of about five (no fewer) different $$x$$ values, take at least five individual measurements of $$L$$** and find the average and SEM of your trials.
+Try to pick $$x$$ values that cover most of the range you can measure well with your apparatus.
+Also, **remember to reset all the factors that also have significant effects on $$L$$, for each measurement.** For example, you should mess up and re-achieve the desired value of $$x$$ between each of the five trials, not just leave the grating in one spot and measure its position five times.

 Now you have a value for $$L \pm \delta L$$ at each $$x$$.

- **Remember to reset all the factors that also have significant effects on $$L$$, for each measurement.** For example, you should mess up re-achieve the desired value of $$x$$ between each of the five trials, not just leave the grating in one spot and measure its position five times.

 <!-- ## Resolution error
 We have discussed the importance of resetting parameters and using the SEM to randomize and account for systematic error, but this is not the only source of uncertainty.